 What goes in brown lentil curry?

-For making this simple lentil recipe, you need only the following basic ingredients:
+To make this simple lentil recipe, you will need the ingredients shown below:

 - Garlic: If your taste buds allow, use lots of garlic to flavor this dal.

-- Lemon juice: This lentil is eaten sour but feel free to adjust the quantity as per your taste.
+- Lemon juice: Brown lentil curry is generally eaten sour but feel free to adjust the quantity of lemon juice to suit your taste.
 Traditionally, in Uttarakhand, citron molasses is added to masoor dal for the sour taste.
 This molasses is called chookh in the local language.
 However, it's almost impossible to find it anywhere outside the Himalayan region so I have used lemon juice.

-- Cilantro ( for garnishing): Indian curries and lentils are incomplete without fresh cilantro.
+- Cilantro ( for garnishing): Indian curries and lentils are incomplete without fresh cilantro (coriander leaves).
 However, if you don't like the taste of cilantro, skip it.

 - Red chili powder: Skip if your heat tolerance is low or use Kashmiri red chili powder.
 It will be less spicy but add color to the dish.